MicrosoftDocs/azure-devops-docs/docs/pipelines/release/triggers.md

 ![Selecting a trigger for a release](_img/trigger-01.png)

-If you have linked multiple Team Foundation Build artifacts to a release definition, you can configure continuous deployment for each of them.
+If you have linked multiple Team Foundation Build artifacts to a release pipeline, you can configure continuous deployment for each of them.
 In other words, you can choose to have a release created automatically when a new build of any of those artifacts is produced.